-The Bill will reform the building control system and includes stronger regulatory powers for construction products with a new market surveillance and enforcement regime led by the Office for Product Safety and Standards (OPSS).
+The Act will reform the building control system and includes stronger regulatory powers for construction products with a new market surveillance and enforcement regime led by the Office for Product Safety and Standards (OPSS).

-The Bill in detail
+The Act in detail

-The Bill runs to 147 sections with 9 additional schedules covering 218 pages.
-It has 6 parts, with Part 1 a singles section overview.
+The Act runs to some 170 sections with 11 additional schedules covering well over 200 pages.
+It has 6 parts, with Part 1 a singlesection overview.
 Part 2 covers the new Regulator, Part 3 makes many amendments to the Building Act 1984.
 Part 4 creates the new regime for higher risk buildings.
 Part 5 makes various provisions relating to safety and standards, including the establishment of a new homes ombudsman scheme and for complaints to housing association.

 “Buildings in Scope”

-Many have concluded that buildings not in scope of the stricter regime – initially some 12,500 residential buildings, care homes and hospitals – are not in scope of the Bill.
-This is plain wrong.
+Many have concluded that buildings not in scope of the stricter regime – which will initially cover as some 12,500 residential buildings, as well as the design and construction of care homes and hospitals that meet the height threshold – are not in scope of the Act.
+This is simply wrong.

 The new more stringent regime places legal responsibilities on those who commission building work, participate in the design and construction process and those who are responsible for managing structural and fire safety in higher-risk buildings when they are occupied.
 These people will be called dutyholders during design and construction, and the accountable person when the building is occupied.
 When a building is refurbished this may involve both dutyholders and an Accountable Person as many buildings remain occupied during refurbishment.

-Clause 32 of the Bill makes substantial amendments to the Building Act 1984 which include creating new Gateways for planning, design and completion of new higher rise homes and a new system of safety cases for them and for existing high rise homes, to run throughout the life of the building.
+Clause 32 of the Act makes substantial amendments to the Building Act 1984 which include creating new Gateways for planning, design and completion of new higher rise homes and a new system of safety cases for them and for existing high rise homes, to run throughout the life of the building.
 And it gives residents of high rise buildings a much stronger voice in the management of their homes.
 All of this will be overseen by the new Building Safety Regulator.

 Competence and higher-risk buildings